World's 50 most delicious drinks

 32. Baileys Original Irish Cream, Ireland

 The benevolent wizards who make Baileys credit "38,000 of the top-bred Irish dairy cows grazing on approximately 1,500 selected Irish farms mainly on the east coast of Ireland" for producing the rich cream that makes their god-like elixir the top-selling Duty Free liqueur brand in the world.
-Complements everything from coffee to Cointreau, but mixes best with the opposite sex.
+Complements everything from coffee to Cointreau.

 31. Tequila, Mexico

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.